-- During the morning, Scouts will be able to participate in aquatic activities through the use of Ruth Rhoda Lake and Cook Swimming Pool at Camp Conestoga.
+- During the morning, Scouts will be able to participate in aquatic activities using Ruth Rhoda Lake and Cook Swimming Pool at Camp Conestoga.
 Scouts will be able to participate in free swim, open boating, and open fishing.
-These will be conducted in a scheduled rotation in order to accommodate all participants. - ☐ Camp Buck Run also offers BB gun and archery ranges which is staffed by highly trained individuals.
+These will be conducted in a scheduled rotation to accommodate all participants. - NOTE: Scouts participate in aquatic activities based on swim test status.
+RWB are the only ones allowed in the canoes.
+RWB & RW can use the row boats.
+We do NOT participate in boating activities. - Camp Buck Run also offers BB gun and archery ranges which is staffed by highly trained individuals.
 The Scouts will receive a safety overview at each range on their first day and will be able to shoot in rotation.
 The BB Gun range can accommodate a maximum of eight shooters at a time.
-The Archery range can accommodate a maximum of six shooters per round. - ☐ Scouts will have the opportunity to visit the camp's four primary program areas during their stay.
+The Archery range can accommodate a maximum of six shooters per round. - Scouts will have the opportunity to visit the camp's four primary program areas during their stay.
 These areas include Handicraft, Nature, Campcraft, and Sports.